 Founder & Managing Editor

-Urmila Mohan is a leading public-facing anthropologist of material culture with a focus on textiles and religion/belief.
-Dr. Mohan founded the digital, open-access publication The Jugaad Project in 2019 to enhance the anthropology of material culture and embodiment via belief practices, and is a member of the Matière à Penser network for bodily-and-material studies.
-She is a 2024-25 Fulbright-Nehru Academic and Professional Excellence Fellow, taught museum anthropology at New York University, and is Honorary Research Fellow, Dept. of Anthropology, University College London (PhD, 2015).
+Urmila Mohan (Ph.D., Anthropology/Material and Visual Culture, University College London, 2015) is a leading public-facing anthropologist, editor, and publisher who studies embodiment, materials, and religion/belief.
+Dr. Mohan founded the digital, open-access platform The Jugaad Project in 2019 to enhance the anthropological and inter-disciplinary study of material culture and embodiment via belief practices, and is a member of the Matière à Penser network for bodily-and-material studies.
+(Prior to this she co-founded the Material Religions blog in 2014.)
+She is a 2024-25 Fulbright-Nehru Academic and Professional Excellence Fellow, taught museum anthropology at New York University, and is Honorary Research Fellow, Dept. of Anthropology, University College London.
 She earned an MFA in Studio Art (Penn.
-State Univ., 2009), a BA Hons in Anthropology (Victoria Univ. of Wellington, 2000), and BFA in Communication Design (National Institute of Design, 1998).
+State Univ., 2009), a BA Hons in Anthropology (Victoria Univ. of Wellington, 2000), and a BFA in Communication Design (National Institute of Design, SLPEP, 1998).

 Hear Urmila discuss the bodily-and-material approach with Prof. Em.
-Jean-Pierre Warnier on the new Embodied Worlds podcast, and speak with Garland Magazine’s The Loop.
+Jean-Pierre Warnier (S1E1) and how convivial scholarship works in an incomplete world with Prof. Francis B. Nyamnjoh (S2E1) on the Embodied Worlds podcast.

 Friends of the Project